Hypocrite Idler 3Q2014

 October 6, 2014

 To idle is to work on meaningful and varied projects — and also to take it easy.
+(Like Nas, “I used to hustle/Now all I do is relax and strive.”)
 If you’re interested in my projects from July, August, and September 2014, please keep reading; otherwise, don’t!
-The title of this series of posts refers to this self-proclaimed idler’s hypocritical inability to take it easy.
+The title of this series of posts refers to this self-proclaimed idler’s inability to take it easy.

 In August, copies of my new book, the family activities guide UNBORED Games: Serious Fun for Everyone, arrived from the printers.
 Bloomsbury will publish it on October 14!
 Please ask for it at your local bookstore, order it online, and/or help us spread the word.

 UNBORED Games is a family activity book that takes fun seriously.
 Gleaning insights from today’s most insightful game designers and gamification theorists, the book includes rules to dozens of indoor, outdoor, online and offline games — as well as expert gaming essays and Q&As, DIY game-building projects, classic lit excerpts, and comics.
 Like the acclaimed, bestselling UNBORED: The Essential Field Guide to Serious Fun (2012), Elizabeth Foy Larsen and I co-authored and co-edited UNBORED Games.
 As before, the book was designed and art-directed by Tony Leone, and it was illustrated by Mister Reusch and Heather Kasunick.

 We were thrilled when UNBORED Games received a starred review in Library Journal.
 The review reads, in part, as follows: